 Supporting recreational activities

-The Astor Foundation provides grants for registered charities in the UK.
+The Denise Coates Foundation provides grants to other registered charities in England.